 For a first joyriding offense, a defendant faces a Class A misdemeanor and up to a year in jail.
 If the person has prior convictions for joyriding or vehicle theft, the penalty bumps up to a Class D felony, punishable by one to five years in prison.
 (Ky.
 Rev. Stat. § 514.100 (2020).)

 Kentucky punishes carjacking—taking a vehicle from the owner or driver by force or threat of force—under the state's robbery statute.

 A person who uses or threatens to use force against another to steal a vehicle commits a Class C felony and faces up to 10 years in prison.
 The penalty becomes a Class B felony, punishable by 10 to 20 years in prison, if the carjacker:

 (Ky.
 Rev. Stat. §§ 515.010, 515.020 (2020).)

 Some states specifically include failing to return a rental car in the definition of theft.
 Kentucky does not, but Kentucky's theft law is broad enough that it likely covers the failure to return a rental car.
 As soon as a person keeps a rental car after the expiration of the rental period and with the intent not to return it, the person has committed theft.

-If you are charged with motor vehicle theft, joyriding, or any other crime, you should talk to a Kentucky criminal defense attorney.
-An attorney can tell you what expect in court, based on the charges and the assigned judge and prosecutor.
+If you are charged with motor vehicle theft, joyriding, or any other crime, you should talk to a local criminal defense attorney.
+An attorney can tell you what to expect in court, based on the charges and the assigned judge and prosecutor.
 Hopefully, with an attorney's help, you can obtain the best possible outcome in your case.